opensearch-project/project-website/_posts/2024-06-26-performance-improvment-hybrid-query-215.md

 With each new release, OpenSearch has implemented numerous enhancements to improve the performance of hybrid search at scale.
 In version 2.15, these enhancements led to hybrid query performance improving by up to 70% compared to version 2.13.

-## Impelmented improvements
+## Improvements in OpenSearch 2.15

 The development team made improvements by analyzing the code and optimizing performance bottlenecks.
 We focused on the following areas:

 - **Conditional scoring logic**: Previously, the core logic for collecting scores during a query was fixed, so computations were performed regardless of whether they were needed.
 This often led to unnecessary calculations, especially when scoring computations were redundant for specific query types or plugins.
-In OpenSearch 2.15, we made the scoring logic conditional, allowing certain computations to be skipped if they are not needed by the plugin in use.
+In OpenSearch 2.15, we made the scoring logic conditional, allowing certain computations to be skipped if they are not needed by the plugin currently in use.
 This optimization reduces computational overhead, accelerates query processing, and improves resource utilization.

-    The performance improvements from this change are substantial.
+    The performance improvements resulting from this change are substantial.
 Our benchmarks show a 20% increase in query processing speed for some use cases.
 For more information, see the following GitHub issues:
     - [[Feature Request] Provide capability for not adding top docs collector in the query search path #13170](https://github.com/opensearch-project/OpenSearch/issues/13170)
     - [Pass empty QueryCollectorContext in case of hybrid query to improve latencies by 20% #731](https://github.com/opensearch-project/neural-search/pull/731)

-- **Replacing inefficient constructs**:  We analyzed the performance of version 2.13 and found that the Java Streams API, while convenient, introduced unnecessary overhead in high-performance scenarios.
+- **Replacement of inefficient constructs**: We analyzed the performance of version 2.13 and found that the Java Streams API, while convenient, introduced unnecessary overhead in high-performance scenarios.
 This was particularly evident in areas with intensive data processing requirements.
 In version 2.15, we replaced Java Streams constructs with more efficient alternatives, such as for loops and optimized data handling techniques.
-This change resulted in a performance gain of up to 25% in specific data processing tasks, helping OpenSearch handle larger datasets and more complex queries more efficiently.
+This change resulted in a performance gain of up to 25% for specific data processing tasks, helping OpenSearch handle larger datasets and more complex queries more efficiently.
 For more information, see the following GitHub issue:
     - [In hybrid query optimize the way we iterate over results and collect scores of sub queries #745](https://github.com/opensearch-project/neural-search/issues/745)

-- **Eliminating unnecessary calculations:**  We found that certain expensive calculations, such as computing hash codes for Query objects, are unnecessary.
+- **Elimination of unnecessary calculations**: We found that certain expensive calculations, such as computing hash codes for query objects, are unnecessary.
 By removing these calculations, resources are allocated more efficiently, speeding up hybrid queries.
 This change has improved query processing speed by 20%.
 For more information, see the following GitHub issue:
     - [Improve efficiency by eliminating unnecessary hash code computations #705](https://github.com/opensearch-project/neural-search/issues/705)

-- **Optimized data structures:** We improved the use of priority queues, which are used for some sorting operations.
+- **Optimized data structures**: We improved the use of priority queues, which are used for some sorting operations.
 By changing the allocation strategy of query hits objects to perform lazy initialization, we removed the lowest-score element when the queue reaches full capacity.
-Our benchmarks show that this optimization resulted in an up to 10% performance gain in query processing times for specific data processing tasks.
+Our benchmarks show that this optimization resulted in a performance gain of up to 10% in query processing speed for specific data processing tasks.
 For more information, see the following GitHub issue:
     - [In hybrid query optimize the way we iterate over results and collect scores of sub queries #745](https://github.com/opensearch-project/neural-search/issues/745)

-- **Reducing repetitive calculations:** To mitigate redundant internal computations, we have implemented value caching and reuse strategies, reducing the overall computational overhead within the system.
+- **Reducing repetitive calculations:** To mitigate redundant internal calculations, we have implemented value caching and reuse strategies, reducing the overall computational overhead within the system.
 By optimizing the handling of repetitive calculations and promoting value reuse, we have sped up the system by 5%.
 For more information, see the following GitHub issues:
     - [Improve efficiency by caching and reusing internal calculations #756](https://github.com/opensearch-project/neural-search/issues/756)
     - [Enhance performance through value caching and reuse strategies #764](https://github.com/opensearch-project/neural-search/issues/764)

 ## Benchmark results

-Benchmark results show up to a 70% performance improvement for large datasets (over 10M) in hybrid queries with OpenSearch 2.15 compared to version 2.13.
+Our benchmark results show a performance improvement of up to 70% for large datasets (over 10M) in hybrid queries with OpenSearch 2.15 compared to version 2.13.
 These benchmarks were conducted using a new OpenSearch Benchmark workload created specifically for evaluating semantic-search use cases.
-The following table summarizes benchmark results.
+The following table summarizes the benchmark results.

 <table>
  <tr>